arlonproj/arlon/docs/baseclusters.md

 # Next-gen Cluster Provisioning using Base Clusters

-This proposal describes a new way of provisioning workload clusters from the *Base Cluster* construct, which replaces the current ClusterSpec.
+This proposal describes a new way of provisioning workload clusters in Arlon.
+The most significant change is the *Base Cluster* construct, which replaces the current ClusterSpec.
 To distinguish them from current generation clusters, the ones deployed from a base cluster are called next-gen clusters.

 ## Goals